-MA and PhD in English and American Literature, Washington University in St. Louis
+MA in English and American Literature, Washington University in St. Louis

 In addition to his role as director, Dr. Patterson teaches a variety of literature and writing courses including Monsters in the Middle Ages, Argumentation, and Critical and Researched Writing.
 He is also a four-year academic advisor and serves on the prehealth and pregrad advising teams in the College of Arts and Sciences.

 I first came to Washington University as a first-generation college student.
 Even then, I knew I wanted to stay here to serve those who would come after me.
 Over time, I discovered a passion for writing (probably because of my troubled relationship with it), and that passion led me to The Writing Center – a place where writers come together to serve other writers.

 What do you like most about working with writers at The Writing Center?

 Here I get to talk to writers about their work – about the subjects and issues that are important to them.
 I get to learn about something while getting to see how that something motivates and drives the writers sitting next to me.

 What do you find most challenging about writing?

 Following my own advice and getting started early even if it means getting a few sentences written.
 When faced with a writing task, it’s all too easy to fall back into the same habits I had when I was in college.
 I still seem to put things off as long as I can.
 The only difference now is that I can’t keep my eyes open past 10:00 p.m., so pulling all-nighters is a no-go.

 What advice do you have for writers?